mpkelly/react-editor-kit/README.md

  `
 ```

 Be sure to check the [Code Sandbox Examples](https://codesandbox.io/s/react-editor-kit-examples-0e31g?file=/src/SimpleEditor.tsx) to learn more about how to override and extend Editor Kit.
+If you're looking for a dark theme then [this example](https://codesandbox.io/s/react-editor-kit-examples-0e31g?file=/src/DarkThemePlugin.ts) is a good start, as well as well as being a good example how much work is involved in customizing the CSS (which isn't very much).

 ## Concepts